 Rather than call himself a “sommelier,” Mark Gurney describes himself as a “wine investigator.”
 With Nicholas Balfe and Matt Bushnell, Gurney launched Levan in Peckham half a decade after the hugely successful Salon wine bar, restaurant and off-licence in Brixton’s Market Row.
-Inspired by what Gurney refers to as the “bistronomy” movement and the team’s favourite haunts in Paris, Copenhagen, Barcelona, Stockholm and Berlin, punchy dishes realised by the Irish-raised Lithuanian chef Jurgis Merksatis (formerly of Hoxton’s Cub) may include from the set lunch, duck hearts with egg and wild mushrooms, or from the main menu, chilli beef tartare with miso, togarashi and kale, and main of turbot with bisque, fennel, lovage and black olive – as well as impeccably raised Alpine cheeses such as Beaufort from Savoie with optional verre of Vin Jaune.
+Inspired by what Gurney refers to as the “bistronomy” movement and the team’s favourite haunts in Paris, Copenhagen, Barcelona, Stockholm and Berlin, punchy dishes realised by Irish-raised, Lithuanian chef Jurgis Merksatis (formerly of Hoxton’s Cub) may include from the set lunch, duck hearts with egg and wild mushrooms, or from the main menu, chilli beef tartare with miso, togarashi and kale, and main of turbot with bisque, fennel, lovage and black olive – as well as impeccably raised Alpine cheeses such as Beaufort from Savoie with optional verre of Vin Jaune.
 Be sure to nibble on the monolithic Comte fries with saffron aioli, too.

 Gurney, who originally worked in music, and recalls selling a bottle of Flaccianello to Coldplay’s drummer at Levan, has never been a fan of the term, Fine Wine.
 “It’s quite an exclusive term, but I still love to offer older vintages from interesting worldwide producers who are broadly more ‘classic’ in style and approach.”
 Hence Super Tuscan 2004 Ornellaia is offered at the bargain price of £230.
 “That would be £600-700 in most central London restaurants!”